levdjepko/python_learning_curve/ML/readme.md

 Started learning this Path with Google.
 Current progress:
-1. Finished the first introductory course in this path (01 A Tour of Google Cloud Hands-on Labs)
+1. Finished the first - introductory - course in this path (01 A Tour of Google Cloud Hands-on Labs)
-2. 02 Google Cloud Fundamentals: Core Infrastructure: DONE
+2. Finished 02 Google Cloud Fundamentals: Core Infrastructure: DONE
 3. Started 03 Developing Applications with Google Cloud: Foundations, 38% done
 4. Finished the Pluralsight course on the same topic (Associate Cloud Engineer)
 5. Added the Big Data learning into the mix for August
 6. Started the GDG Group Lawrence Professional Cloud Engineer learning group.
 It will go for 12 weeks, 12 badges to obtain.
 Maybe it will be doable this time around?
+   - Participated in the first two sessions in the GDG.
+Even won something in a raffle in the session 08/20/2025 :)